Compare Homeowners Insurance Rates

 While cost is the primary concern for many homeowners, there are a few other things you should consider when comparing home insurance quotes.

-First of all, be sure that your coverage is comprehensive enough to adequately protect your family and your investment.
+First of all, be sure your coverage is comprehensive enough to adequately protect your family and your investment.
 Set realistic limits for personal property, purchase additional coverage types (such as flooding or earthquake insurance) if you’re in an area where that’s a concern, etc. Compare coverage limits first and foremost, eliminating those policies that don’t properly protect you.

 You may be able to save money on your homeowners insurance premiums by raising the deductible, bundling coverage with another policy type (such as auto insurance) through the same insurer, or even reducing/eliminating certain risk factors.